kbeckmann/game-and-watch-retro-go/README.md

 # cd into it
 cd game-and-watch-retro-go

-# Place roms in ./roms/gb and ./roms/nes accordingly
+# Place roms in the appropriate directory inside ./roms/

 # Build the docker image (takes a while)
 docker build -f Dockerfile --tag kbeckmann/retro-go-builder .

 # Run it with usb passthrough.
-Set your ADAPTER and LARGE_FLASH appropriately.
+Set ADAPTER and EXTFLASH_SIZE_MB appropriately.
 docker run --rm -it --privileged -v /dev/bus/usb:/dev/bus/usb kbeckmann/retro-go-builder make ADAPTER=stlink EXTFLASH_SIZE_MB=1 -j$(nproc) flash

 # In case you get access errors when flashing, you may run sudo inside the docker container.
 The proper way is to fix the udev rules, but at least this is a way forward in case you are stuck.
 # docker run --rm -it --privileged -v /dev/bus/usb:/dev/bus/usb kbeckmann/retro-go-builder sudo -E make ADAPTER=stlink EXTFLASH_SIZE_MB=1 -j$(nproc) flash
 ```

-## Experimental

-Features mentioned in this section are disabled by default and should be considered
-as upcoming features that need more testing.
-Give them a try!

-No current experimental features.

 ## Backing up and restoring save state files